Hubert de Sevrac: Sympathy for exile

-A key preoccupation of the novel is the emotional and physical difficulty of exile and isolation.
+A key preoccupation of the novel is the emotional and physical difficulty of political exile.
 In the 1790s, many French people fled the country; these refugees were often met with hostility or at least scepticism in England, due to a long history of military conflict and religious difference between England and France.
 Robinson instead invites sympathy for French émigrés through emotional scenes of their suffering, and through villainization of Hubert's opponents.
 Robinson further extends the political implications of sympathy to a proto-feminist argument: she compares the situation of émigrés to the disenfranchisement of women in Britain, and critiques the emotional suffering and isolation that women experience when they are treated like property in marriage.

 Female independence

-The character of Sabina defies several of the conventional tropes of a Gothic heroine, promoting an ideal of womanhood that values intelligence and knowledge over modesty and chastity.
+The character of Sabina defies several of the conventional tropes of a Gothic heroine, promoting an ideal of womanhood that values intellectual independence over modest submission.
 The influential Gothic novels of Ann Radcliffe often focus on a central conflict between fathers and daughters, in which daughters must learn to be obedient to their fathers.
 In contrast, Sabina challenges her father's authority by confronting him for his failings and making her own choice of whom to marry.
 Even more unusually for a Gothic novel, Sabina is mentored throughout the novel by her mother, who lives to the end of the book.
 Sabina's mother, Emily, has already survived travails appropriate to a Gothic heroine, such as being rejected by her husband's family.
 Emily draws on her experience with the world, and especially with untrustworthy men, to help Sabina escape sexually-threatening situations that other Gothic novels would conventionally resolve through lucky coincidences.
 Emily also provides the financial resources for the family's happy ending living in England.
 Together, the characters of Sabina and Emily exemplify heroines who are praiseworthy for their intelligence and their independence.